HTTPArchive/almanac.httparchive.org/src/README.md

 - Generate a `deploy.zip` file of what has been deployed
 - Deploy to GCP
 - Push changes to `production` branch on GitHub
+- Switch you back to the `main` branch.
 - Ask you to update the release section of GitHub

 Browse the website in production to verify that the new changes have taken effect.
 Note we have 10 minute caching so add random query params to pages to ensure you get latest version.